MeteHanC/turkishnlp/README.md

 | syllabicate_sentence             | 94 ms                   | 1000 words |

 Very early version of the TurkishNLP.
-For now it has basically 3 main functions; Detecting Turkish Language, correcting typos and syllabication in Turkish words.
+For now it has basically 5 main functions; Detecting Turkish Language, correcting typos, vowel harmonic detection, Turkish origin detection and syllabication in Turkish words.

 ## Dataset
 Dataset was created by parsing and filtering a Turkish wikipedia dump.